neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

 ### RLS policy for viewing todos

-In the application's `schema.ts` file, you can find the RLS policy written in Drizzle that also performs the `user_id` check, but this time at the row level in Postgres.
+In the application's `schema.ts` file, you can find the RLS policies written in Drizzle that provide access control at the database level.
+Here is a look at one of those policies:

 ```typescript shoulWrap
  p2: pgPolicy("view todos", {